Cardiff Devils

 The Cardiff Devils (Diawliaid Caerdydd) are a Welsh professional ice hockey team who play in the UK-based Elite Ice Hockey League (EIHL).
 The team plays at the Vindico Arena in Cardiff Bay.

-Cardiff's most recent trophy was the 2025 IIHF Continental Cup title.
+Cardiff's most recent trophy was the 2025-26 EIHL Playoff title.

 History

 The Cardiff Devils were formed during the summer of 1986 when Sports Nationwide built the Wales National Ice Rink in the centre of Cardiff, Wales.
 John Lawless, a 25-year-old Canadian, was given the responsibility of building a new team.
 He was, at the time a trainee assistant manager at Peterborough which was owned by the same company.

 1986–87 season

 The club entered the British Ice Hockey League Structure at the bottom of Division 2 (Midland Section) at a time when each team was only allowed a maximum of three foreign players.
 With Lawless deciding to play himself, he brought over fellow Canadians Perry Olivier and Bill Taylor to join him, with the remaining places going to British players, one of whom was Paul Morganti, a student at Cardiff University who had been raised in Canada and had significant high school hockey experience.
 With the WNIR not ready for the start of the season, the team played several games away from home to begin with.
 The Cardiff Devils' first ever game was a Challenge match away to the Oxford City Stars on 12 October 1986.
 Despite Oxford playing in the division above, the Devils won the game 9–8.

 Cardiff finally got to play their first ever game at the WNIR on 30 November 1986 where a crowd of 2500 saw their new heroes humiliate the Ashfield Islanders 32–0.

 Devils finished the league season unbeaten with 13 wins and 1 draw from 14 games to finish top of Division 2 (Midlands), 2 points clear of Welsh rivals Deeside Dragons.
 Promotion to Division 1 was dependent on them winning the Division 1 Play-off Champions, which the club hosted at the WNIR.
 Their semi-final against Northern winners Grimsby Buffaloes was surrounded by controversy when the game was abandoned after a 34-player bench clearance with Cardiff leading 10–4.
 The BIHA officials though ruled that it had been provoked by the English side and hence the score should stand as a final result.
 In the other semi-final Scottish League Champions Aviemore Blackhawks beat Southern Winners Streatham Bruins(13–4) to set up an all Celtic final the following day.
 Unfortunately for the Devils, despite a final period comeback after being 4 goals behind, Aviemore were able to hang on for a 10–9 win and promotion to Division 1 at the expense of Cardiff.
 But in a strange twist of fate the result proved to be irrelevant.
 The BIHA decided the league structure needed re-organising, and as a result the Cardiff Devils were moved into Division 1 (South) for the following season.